MaxmilianDao/PHP/PasswordGenerator/README.md

 3. See above examples of usage for reference

 ## Prerequisites
--Built and tested on PHP 7.0.3
+- Built and tested on PHP 7.0.3
--A webserver of your choice to host it on
+- A webserver of your choice to host it on

 ### Disclaimer
 This a school assignment, `rand()` is not a cryptographically secure pseudorandom number generator *and therefore this password generator is not safe to use* !